-If you'd like to support us and get something great in return, check out our PDF OSCE Checklist Booklet containing over 100 OSCE checklists in PDF format.
+If you'd like to support us and get something great in return, check out ourOSCE Checklist Booklet containing over 120 OSCE checklists in PDF format.
 We've also just launched an OSCE Flashcard Collection which contains over 1500 cards.

 Table of Contents

-Cord prolapse is defined as the umbilical cord descending below the fetal presenting part (usually head), through the cervix, in the presence of ruptured membranes.
+Umbilical cord prolapse is defined as the umbilical cord descending below the fetal presenting part (usually head), through the cervix, in the presence of ruptured membranes.

-The exact cause of cord prolapse varies in each pregnancy, however generally any factors associated with fetal malposition increase the risk as well as obstetric procedures, these can include:1
+The exact cause of cord prolapse varies in each pregnancy, however, generally any factors associated with fetal malposition increase the risk as well as obstetric procedures, these can include:1

 Twin pregnancy (especially delivery of the second twin)

 External cephalic version

 The details surrounding the rupture of membranes (e.g. timing, spontaneous or artificial etc)

 Identification of any potential risk factors (as noted above)